JaviMaciasG/pdf-form-id-fill/README.md

-# Python scripts to identify fields in pdf forms and fill them easily (from command line/ini file)
+# Python scripts to fill in pdf forms from command line (plus identifying fields in pdf forms)

 ## Overview

-This directory contains Python scripts for working with PDF forms.
-The scripts allow you to identify form fields in a PDF, generate a command to fill them, and fill in the form fields with specified values.
+This directory contains two python scripts related to filling in pdf forms.
+The main tool aims to easily fill in a pdf form from  either the command line or by providing a INI file.

-The easy part if filling in the form, but the tricky part (well, not that tricky) is to find out the names of the fields in the pdf file.
+The easy part is filling in the form, and the tricky part (well, not that tricky) is to find out the names of the fields in the pdf file.
 This is the reason why we have here these two utilities.

-## Files
+## Tools

 - `pdf-form-identify-fields.py`: This script identifies form fields in a PDF and generates: